 The Get Endpoint UUID command returns a universally unique identifier (UUID), also referred to as a globally unique ID (GUID), for the management controller or management device.
 The command can be used to correlate a device with one or more EIDs.
-The format of the ID follows the byte (octet) format specified in RFC4122.
-RFC4122 specifies four different versions of UUID formats and generation algorithms suitable for use for a device UUID in IPMI.
-These are version 1 (0001b) "time based", and three "name-based" versions: version 3 (0011b) "MD5 hash", version 4 (0100b) "Pseudo-random", and version 5 "SHA1 hash".
+The format of the ID follows the byte (octet) format specified in RFC4122. <a href="RFC4122 version 5 "SHA1 hash".
 The version 1 format is recommended.
 However, versions 3, 4, or 5 formats are also allowed.
 A device UUID should never change over the lifetime of the device.
 The request and response parameters are specified in Table 16.

-Table 16 - Get Device UUID Message Format
+Table 16 - Get Endpoint UUID Message Format

 Byte Description

-Request data - -
+Request data -

 Response data 1 Completion Code

 2:17 UUID bytes 1:16, respectively (see Table 17)